-You don't have to schmooze to succeed in your career - shy people can thrive in these career options.
+You don't have to schmooze to succeed in your career - shy people may thrive in these career options.

 Do you ever worry that you're too quiet or shy to succeed in the professional world?

 Relax.
-There are plenty of career opportunities where shy people can shine.
+There are plenty of career opportunities where shy people may shine.

 "As a quiet, shy person, or introvert, you can succeed at numerous career paths in business, the sciences, academia, government, the arts, and the nonprofit world," says Nancy Ancowitz, a business communication coach and author of "Self-Promotion for Introverts."

-Check out these six careers that are known to be more on the quiet side.
+Check out these six careers that could be more on the quiet side.
 To help you get started, we also point out the educational options.

 Career #1 - Accountant